stennety/mywebsite/_posts/2019-10-28-the-information-diet.md

 At night, I plug my phone into a charger across the room, so I don't use it before bed or during the night.
 I generally do the same thing when I get home.
 Keeping the phone out of reach unless I need it has made me much less distracted.

-Get in the habit of putting your phone into Do Not Disturb mode.
+Get in the habit of putting your phone into "Do Not Disturb" mode.

 ## Batch distracting activities